 The most mild temperatures are along the Baltic Coast.
 The most varied temperatures occur in the Northern and Central regions of Russia.

-According the Canadian Travel and Tourism, terrorism remains a very real threat in Russia and throughout most of Europe.
+According the Canadian government, terrorism remains a very real threat in Russia and throughout most of Europe.
 It is important to exercise caution throughout the country.

 Political unrest is still a raging issue throughout many parts of Russia.
-Incidents have been reported of American travellers being kidnapped for ransom.
+Incidents have been reported of Canadian travellers being kidnapped for ransom.
 Travellers must exercise caution while visiting the country.

 Avoid travel to hot spots like Chechnya and the Chrimea as active hostilities are still ongoing and risks are high.